pinting/pinting.github.io/README.md

 # pinting.hu

-This my personal website which I created in 2010.
-It uses jQuery to show the visitor some quite laggy animation, but it is nice and I kept it up.
+This is my home page which I created back in 2010.
+I kept the logic the same, because I love how these ancient codes work.